luccanunes/pi-digits-by-collision/README.md

 # π collisions

- Calculation π digits by counting collisions
+ Calculation of π digits by counting collisions